 Here are teen bedroom remodel ideas that work with any budget and will make you both happy.

 Color & Lighting are Key

-As you have the room remodeled, you want to place a lot of emphasis on the color and lighting.
+As you remodel your teenager’s bedroom, you want to place a lot of emphasis on the color and lighting.
 Once you know the paint color your teen wants, you will look at swatches and samples to pick the right match.
 The last thing you want is to have an entire room painted the wrong color.

 Lighting helps to make the largest change in any room.
 You want to create a complete lighting plan.
 Choose some café lights across the ceiling to add ambiance or install a dimmer switch to alter the mood at any time.
 Whatever you do, make sure there is proper lighting in the area where your child will be doing homework.

 Anyone with a teen knows what happens right inside the room.
 The kids drop their junk wherever they see an open hole.
 To prevent this pileup of chaos, it makes sense to plan for an entryway.
 Install wall hooks or a coat tree for them to hang their jackets and bags.
 Then, place a table or dresser right by the door where they can drop off their important belongs, keys and other miscellaneous junk.